 Small Arms: Weapons that a soldier can carry.

 The Passchendaele Society would like to thank the Royal Armouries in Leeds, England for providing the following images.
 World War 1 represented many things but foremost among them was innovation.
 Since the dawn of time, man has always sought to find better ways to create destruction and World War 1 saw the frightening cost of mixing modern technology and outdated tactics.
 Please check out the full articles and collections for the following and other weapons at the Royal Armouries digital collections here: https://collections.royalarmouries.org/

 The standard issue rifle of all British Empire forces, including the ANZACs, this rifle represented the latest in weapons technology.
-Firing the stout .303 inch round and featuring a 10 round magazine, the Lee Enfield had double the ammunition with double the fire rate of the Mauser thanks to a speedy bolt mechanism.
+Firing the stout .303 inch round and featuring a 10 round magazine, the Lee Enfield had double the ammunition with a much faster fire rate than the German Mauser, thanks to a speedy bolt mechanism.
 During the Battle of Mons in 1914, several German infantry accounts reported being fired on by several machine gun companies when really, they were only facing a British force armed with this rife and performing a technique called the, 'Mad Minute,' which allows a rifleman to shoot incredibly quickly.
 In 1916, a number of variations of the rifle were equipped with scopes for use by snipers, these scopes were often mounted off-set to the side in order to enable the use of chargers.

 This light machine gun differed from the Vickers and MG08 guns as it was portable.
 While on the offensive, Lewisgunners would charge forward and set up forward positions taking advantage of this weapon's mobility.
 Designed by an American inventor, Isaac Newton Lewis, this weapon fired the same .303 round as the British Lee Enfield rifle and was air-cooled.